 Since gasses are involved, you’ll obviously need to cover the plant, preferable with an airtight bag of clear polyethylene film, such as a dry cleaner’s bag.
 Tie the bag securely around the pot and be careful to not punch holes through the thin film.
 Place the covered plant in a well-lighted area that does not receive direct sunlight.

-Replace the old apple slice with a freshly cut apple slice every 7-10 days.
+Replace the old apple slice with a freshly cut apple slice every 7 to 10 days.
 After a month or six weeks you can remove the plastic.
-Mother Nature will usually surprise you with a flower and small fruit.
+Mother Nature will usually surprise you with a flower and a small fruit.
 While it’s far less work and effort to purchase pineapples from a grocery store, the novelty of growing your own pineapple provides satisfaction in knowing that you grew it yourself plus it’s a great project to start with the kids!

 Question: What would you suggest in dealing with suckers or seedlings that emerge under oak trees?
-My neighbor recommended using an herbicide.
+My neighbor recommended using a herbicide.
 Could this be harmful to the tree?

 The bluebonnet definitely ranks as the most popular wildflower in Texas.
-However, Texas is also home to more than 1,000 varieties of wildflowers.
+However, Texas is also home to over 1,000 varieties of wildflowers.
 Whether you view them while driving on a highway or strolling along a walkway, travelers have lots of colorful wildflowers to enjoy throughout the growing season.

 This week’s featured roadside flower is the pink evening primrose.
 At least that’s one of its common names.
 Other common names include showy evening primrose, white evening primrose, and pink ladies.
 While several different species of evening primroses occur in Texas, the species that occurs in our growing area is Oenothera speciosa.

-Its flowers are tissue-like, 2-3 inches wide and have prominent yellow stamens and pistils.
+Its flowers are tissue-like, 2 to 3 inches wide and have prominent yellow stamens and pistils.
 Flowers often contain a reddish tinge to their veins that resemble a fine network of blood vessels.
 The bowl-shaped flowers face skyward.

 Pink evening primroses are easy to grow from seed.
-However, pink evening primrose can become invasive in ornamental beds and even lawns.
+However, they can become invasive in ornamental beds and even lawns.
 They send their roots far and wide during the winter when no top growth is visible, then pop up everywhere in the spring.

-Roadside flowers provide beauty and a sense of calm when traveling along our roadways.
+Roadside flowers provide beauty and a sense of calm for folks traveling along our roadways.